psychoinformatics-de/ipsy-docs/source/internal/data_center/zing.rst

 ****
 Zing
 ****
 Zing is the data node.
-It was purchased in ~2017.
+It was purchased 2016.12.

 Services
 ========